ChiragAg-31/Smart-Helmet/README.md

 # Smart-Helmet

-Accident Alert System:- Automatically Sends alert and location of the rider to saved number.
+Accident Alert System:- Automatically Sends alert and location of the rider to Emergency Contact Number.